Article I: Name, Mission, Status

 Section 5.3: Vacancies.
 Whenever a seat on the Board of Directors held by an At-Large Director becomes vacant with less than one year left in the term, the seat shall remain vacant and be filled at the next regularly scheduled election.
 Whenever a seat on the Board of Directors held by an At-Large Director becomes vacant with one year or more left in the term, the seat shall be filled by nomination by the President and approval of the Board of Directors.
 A Director selected to fill a vacancy in an unexpired term serves for the unexpired term of his/her predecessor in office.
 For the purpose of the limitation of terms, an individual selected to fill a vacancy will be deemed to have served a full term if he/she served for two years or more.

 A: At-Large Directors.
 As At-Large Director positions become open, new At-Large Directors shall be elected each year at the Annual Meeting.

 1: With the notice of the Annual Meeting, a proxy ballot shall be made available to each voting member of record shall be, which shall be accompanied by biographical information about the nominees and such other information as may be requested by the Search Committee.
 Proxy ballots will require information from which it can be reasonably determined that the authorization was authorized by the member.

-2: The President, at the Annual Meeting, shall appoint three (3) Supervisors of Election from among the membership whose responsibility shall be to count all proxies received and votes cast by hand, and to announce the Elected Directors.
+2: The President, at the Annual Meeting, shall appoint three (3) Supervisors of Election from among the membership whose responsibility shall be to count all proxies received and votes cast by hand, and to announce the At-Large Directors.

 3: The winning candidates will be determined as follows: If there is an absence of representation of a Lamaze-Certified Childbirth Educator (LCCE), healthcare provider, or parent/consumer advocate, then the candidate representing that membership type receiving the greatest number of votes is elected.
 Otherwise, positions are filled from among the candidates according to who received the greatest number of votes.